Dino Bravo: Final appearances (1991–1992)

-1992

-On January 20, 1992 Bravo faced The Barbarian in Montreal, Quebec.
-In a match that was billed as his retirement match, Dino Bravo was victorious.
+On January 20, 1992, Bravo defeated The Barbarian in Montreal, Quebec in a match that was billed as Bravo's retirement match.
 However Bravo's retirement was not permanent; he returned to action on a WWF European tour in April 1992.
 On April 11, 1992 he faced long-time foe Jim Duggan in a match in Milan, Italy and was defeated.
-On April 14 he unsuccessfully challenged Bret Hart for the Intercontinental Championship in Munich, Germany (the match would later air on Prime Time Wrestling on June 1).
-As the European tour continued he also faced Tito Santana in multiple counters.
-His final WWF match was televised on Sky Movies, and came at UK Rampage 92 where he teamed with The Iron Sheik in a match against The Legion of Doom in Sheffield, England.
+On April 14, he unsuccessfully challenged Bret Hart for the Intercontinental Championship in Munich, Germany (the match aired on Prime Time Wrestling on June 1).
+As the European tour continued, he faced Tito Santana in multiple bouts.
+His final WWF match was televised on Sky Movies, and came at Rampage where he teamed with The Iron Sheik in a match against the Legion of Doom in Sheffield, England.

-Post WWF (1992)
+New England Wrestling Federation (1992)

-Following the European Tour Bravo wrestled a final time.
+After leaving the WWF, Bravo wrestled a final time.
 His last match was on May 17, 1992, when he defeated Richard Charland in Barre, Vermont for the New England Wrestling Federation.
 After retiring, he helped train wrestlers in Montreal.

 Final years and death

-In later life, Bresciano was known to have links to organized crime in Canada.
-He was a nephew by marriage of Montreal crime boss Vincenzo Cotroni, and was believed by authorities to be involved in his organization for some time.
-Rick Martel claimed in a 2007 shoot interview that Bresciano confided in him about his involvement in illegal cigarette smuggling, having leveraged his celebrity to monopolize smuggling via Indian reserves, and was trying to expand into cocaine trafficking, which likely led to his death.
+Bresciano retired from wrestling in 1992 and afterwards headed two sporting goods companies, Dino Bravo Inc. and Titan.
+In later life, he was known to have links to organized crime in Quebec.
+Bresciano was a nephew by marriage of Montreal crime boss Vincenzo Cotroni, himself a former wrestler, and was believed by authorities to be involved in Cotroni's organization for some time.
+He allegedly worked as an enforcer and debt collector for the Cotroni family.
+Bresciano worked with Gino Brito in security agencies specializing in resolving labor disputes and had a minor criminal record between 1972 and 1986, for violence, weapon possession and auto theft.
+Rick Martel claimed in a 2007 shoot interview that Bresciano confided in him about his involvement in illegal cigarette smuggling, having leveraged his celebrity status to monopolize smuggling via Indian reserves, and was trying to expand into cocaine trafficking, which likely led to his death.